Prev | Contents | Next

 x Print an unsigned int in hexadecimal with lowercase letters.

-X Print an unsigned int in hexadecimal with uppercase letters.
+X Print an unsigned int in hexadecimal with uppercase letters; also note the alternate form, below.

 f Print a double in decimal notation.
 Infinity is printed as infinity or inf, and NaN is printed as nan, any of which could have a leading minus sign.